IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :heavy_check_mark: DO: Use C# alias types rather than their System namespace counterparts (ie. ‘int’ instead of ‘System.Int32’)
 - :heavy_check_mark: DO: Use plural names for collections
 - :heavy_check_mark: DO: Make boolean names should contain Is/Are/Can/Has which implies Yes/No or True/False values.
-- :no_entry: AVOID Double negatives when referring to booleans.
+- :no_entry: AVOID: Double negatives when referring to booleans.
 - :no_entry: AVOID var in cases where the the type of var is not obvious.
 Common exceptions would be constructors and generic method calls where it is clear the generic type is the return value.

 ### Abbreviations